-Because of the demanding nature of the PhD program, T&T students receiving a departmental graduate assistantship should not have full-time employment elsewhere.
+Because of the demanding nature of the PhD program, T&T students receiving a departmental graduate assistantship are not permitted to have full-time employment elsewhere.
 If it is discovered that students do have full-time employment, the assistantship may not be renewed for the next term.